Below is information about how farming and livestock industries can:

 Reducing bushfire risk

-The Farming guidelines for the reduction of bushfire risk give farmers instructions on how to manage and reduce the bushfire risk.
+The following farming guidelines give farmers instructions on how to manage and reduce the bushfire risk:

 - legislative requirements